Yesterday’s season premiere of Home and Away in Australia saw a new theme tune and title-cards to kick off the show’s 30th anniversary year.

 Two distinct arrangements of the theme, one with a male vocalist (see Opening 1) and another with a female vocalist (see Opening 3) in different musical styles, aired in the first two weeks of the season.

 A third slower variation with the same male singer (see Opening 4) debuted in the third week of the season, an extended version of which had previously been uploaded to the official website.
+It was this video that would later be used as the international closing credits (see below).

 Eagle-eyed viewers may also notice that the Home and Away logo has seen a subtle change, with the introduction of a new smoother variation which has previously been used for promos and online media.